 Why is Lake Suigetsu a good place to examine varves?

-There is strong seasonality in this region with summer and winter monsoons.
-The high precipitation in the winter along with cold/freezing water and decaying plant material and algae results in deposition of both different organics (eg. pollen in spring vs lack of pollen in winter) in summer vs winter but higher sediments during the winter.
-The result is alternating bands of material.
-These layers are very very thin because in the very middle of this lake, were the cores were taken, the total amount of material that settles to the bottom of the lake amounts to less than 1mm per year.
-I want to stress here that climatologist and biogeochemists has spent considerable time documenting the layers in multiple cores in this lake.
-They have counted layers by multiple methods
+There is strong seasonality in the this portion of Japan.
+Greater precipitation in the winter along with very cold water and decaying plant material and algae results in deposition of a distinctive set of organic and inorganic material during the winter months.
+In the summer, pollen, algae (especially diatoms, see: Life in a Glass House: Diatoms Shatter Young Earth Flood Geology) – fall to the lake bottom.
+The result are annually alternating bands of material.
+These layers are very thin because in the very middle of this lake, were the cores were obtained, the total amount of material that settles to the bottom of the lake amounts to less than 1mm per year.
+I want to stress here that climatologist and biogeochemists have spent a considerable amount of time documenting the layers from multiple cores drilled out of the bottom of this lake.
+They have counted these layers by multiple methods

 including by eye and by computer assisted techniques and more recently by various scans of the cores using other methods of imaging which highlight differences in organic content which can accentuate the winter season layers making the reads more accurate.
-Careful and independent counts of the annual layers have been performed and more than 800 samples of leaves and other organic content (pollen grains etc..) have been selected from the cores for carbon 14 dating.
-In addition, 40Argon/39Argon dating has been performed on tephra (ash) layers found in the cores sections (see picture to the right for an example) and two other types of dating methods have been performed on the cores (please see the Science article for details, additional papers about varves and chronology around the world can be found in this issue of Quaternary Science Reviews).
-The multiple cores from the sediments in this lake have been examined by many scientists overt the past 20 years.
-Over that time the quality of the data has improved as assumptions about varves have been tested with new techniques and new forms of dating allow further independent dating methods have increased confidence in the varve counts.
+Careful, independent counts of the annual varves have been performed and more than 800 samples of leaves and other organic content (pollen grains etc..) have been selected from the cores for carbon 14 dating.
+In addition, 40Argon/39Argon dating has been performed on tephra (ash) layers found in the cores sections (see picture to the right for an example) and two other types of dating methods have been performed on the cores.
+See the Science article for details.
+In addition, papers about varves and chronology around the world can be found in this issue of Quaternary Science Reviews.

 What are the data derived from Lake Suigetsu?

-Initial studies in the early 1990s found a tight correlation between varve count and C14 dates of organics in the layers going back 40,000 varve years.
-There is obviously a correlation with age and depth of the column as well (see figure to the right).
-The most recent analysis reported in Science and detailed further in several other papers published or in press today are now taking the varve counts back to 60,000 years.
-Several ash layers have been dated with other radiometric dating techniques and they show dates that fall on the line of varve counts.
-Over 800 samples of organic material have been C14 dated and each of those has been sent to at least two (sometimes 3!) radiocarbon labs for independent verification of the C14 dates.
-Incredible rigor in selecting samples for C14 dates and blind testing at multiple labs has been done because one of the primary goals of the Suigetsu varve counting group is to test and calibrate the C14 clock.
+Initial studies in the early 1990s from the first cores below this lake found a tight correlation between varve count date (the number of varves) and radiocarbon derived dates of organics in the layers stretching all the way back to 40,000 varve years.
+As you would expect, there is also a strong correlation of age with depth of the column (see figure to the right).
+The most recent analysis reported in Science expands the varve counts back to more than 50,000 years.
+Over 800 samples of organic material have been C14 dated and each of those has been sent to at least two – and sometimes 3! – radiocarbon labs for independent verification of the C14 dates.
+The incredible rigor in selecting samples for C14 dates and blind testing at multiple labs has been undertaken because one of the primary goals of the Suigetsu varve counting group is to confirm the accuracy of and calibrate the C14 clock.

 Consider also that there are more than 30 visible ash layers which form discrete almost pure glass crystal layers that lie between varve layers.
 These would have formed from airborne ash from volcanoes in the area.
-That ash would have fallen directly into the lake and settle quickly to the bottom.
+That ash would have fallen directly into the lake surface and settled quickly to the bottom.
 Had this ash been brought in by the river it would have been mixed with other sediments.
-These ash layers attest to the fact that this lake had very clear undisturbed waters during the whole period that these varves formed.
+These ash layers further attest to the fact that this lake had clear undisturbed waters during the whole period that these varves formed.
 In addition to the 30 visible layers there are at least 100 additional ash deposits that are so fine that they can only be identified by microscope.
-These would represent ash from very distant or small volcanic explosions that brought a very small amount of ash fallout to the lake.
-The advantage of these ash deposits is that some of them can also be radiometrically dated and those dates compared to the varve/layer counts.
-When this is done an ash layer found at varve count 9000 is found to have a radiometric date of around 9000 years.
-This represents yet another independent verification that both the varve counts accurately reflect the passage of time in the forms of annual layers.
+These represent ash from very distant or small volcanic explosions that brought a very small amount of ash fallout to the lake.

-Over the years there have been multiple cores taken from the lake which have had their varve layers counted multiple independent times by multiple methods.
-C14 dating has been performed by multiple groups over a period of 20 years and other forms of dating have continued to confirm that the varves in this lake represent individual years.
-When this data is combined with data from other locations and tree ring data a very compelling picture of a consistent chronology extending back a minimum of 50,000 years appears.
+Over the years there have been multiple cores taken from the lake bottom which have had their varve layers counted multiple times by multiple methods by multiple investigators.
+C14 dating has been performed by independent groups over the same time.
+If we combine these data with data from varves from other locations and tree ring data, a very compelling and consistent chronology of Earth’s history can be observed extending back a minimum of 50,000 years.
 Below is a composite figure showing the relationship of tree rings, varves and C14 dates compiled from multiple studies from different locations in the world.
 What we see is an amazing correlation of these data points.

 Creation Science response to the Lake Suigetsu varve chronology

-Varve counting chronologies have been used as a challenge to the young earth creationists view of earth history for 30 years.
-Given that time frame there is remarkably little literature from creation science on varves and their interpretation.
-Only one actual experiment has actually been performed to attempt to recreate something that looks like varves and that was done with sediments only rather than any organic material on which most of the important varve chronologies are based.
-Dr. John Reed, who has a PhD in geology, provides the most typical response to varves in a paper entitled, Toppling the Timescale Part III: Madness in the Methods in the Creation Research Quartarly in Summer of 2008.
-Despite their significance to chronologies and C14 dating there is only this one mention of varves in this paper:
+Varve chronologies have been used to challenge the young earth creationist’s understanding of earth history for 30 years.
+It is remarkable that the creation science community has produced so little literature in response to what is a serious challenge to their young-earth thesis.
+A few experiments have been performed in an attempt to recreate something that look like varves (for example, Berthault, 1988).
+These were performed solely with sediments and thus lacked the organic material for which most of the important varve chronologies, like Suigetsu, are based.
+Dr. John Reed, who has a PhD in geology, provides the standard response to varve chronologies in a paper entitled, Toppling the Timescale Part III: Madness in the Methods in the Creation Research Quartarlyin Summer of 2008.
+Despite significance of varve chronologies to climate studies and C14 dating methods there is only this one mention of varves in this paper:

 “Like varves or ice layers, geologists simplistically assume that the target sediments were deposited slowly, uniformly, and in response to regular climatic variables.
 Remove those assumptions and the whole theory crumbles, as has been shown for both ice layers (Oard, 2005) and varves (Oard, in press).”

-A more recent example of the creation science response to the Lake Suigetsu varves in particular can be found in an article “Long-age geology or Genesis” by John Reed published on CMI’s web site.
-Dr. Reed writes a short response to an article written by a group of eight Christian PhD geologists who wrote an article entitled “PCA Geologists on the Age of the Earth” where they examined several evidences of the age of the earth and conclude that the evidence strongly points to an ancient earth.
-Dr. Reed provides a quick rebuttal to their arguments including the varves from Lake Suigetsu :
+A more recent example of the young-earth response to the Lake Suigetsu varves is found in the article “Long-age geology or Genesis” again by John Reed published on Creation Ministries International’s web site.
+Dr. Reed writes a short response to an article written by a group of eight Christian PhD geologists entitled “PCA Geologists on the Age of the Earth.”
+Those geologists explored multiple methods of determining the age of the earth and concluded that the evidence overwhelmingly points to an ancient earth.
+Dr. Reed provides a quick rebuttal to one of those methods which involved varve counts from Lake Suigetsu :